jebincvarghese/-API-Caching-Redis/README.md

 ## Load balancing containers with ALB

-Create a target group and register the targets as shown below,
+- Create a target group and register the targets.

-I am registering the same instance as different targets on port 8081, 8082 and 8083.
+- I am registering the same instance as different targets on port 8081, 8082 and 8083.

-Create ALB using this target group
+- Create ALB using this target group

-Instead of setting up a container for caching (Redis) you can use ``ElastiCache``, then replace ``CACHING_SERVER=redis`` with ElastiCache primary end point.